This blog post was updated on 30 June 2022.

 Engagement rate is one of the key metrics you should look at and analyse, so you can understand the reach and level of influence of that individual.
 Amongst other things, a high engagement rate will give you an indication that the audience is real.
 In an era where followers can be bought and sold, looking at the engagement rate will tell you whether an audience has been artificially inflated or not.

 2. Micro-influencers are more affordable

-Which influencer would you guess charges a lower price – one with 5,000 followers or one with 10,000 followers?
-The influencer with 10,000 followers will look at their follower count and rate themselves at a higher level than the one with 5,000, charging perhaps £1,000 per collaboration.
-Following the same logic, the second influencer will charge you £500.
+Which influencer would you guess charges a lower price – one with 5,000 followers or one with 20,000 followers?
+An influencer with 20,000 followers may look at their follower count and rate themselves at a higher level than one with 5,000, charging £1,000 per collaboration, as an example.
+Following the same logic, the second influencer will charge you £250.

 3. Micro-influencers know their audience, and are experts at creating content for them